LAST CHANCE BLACK FRIDAY: Save now on Ledger hardware wallets and accessories.

 — A hardware wallet that is active online still faces threats from smart contract interactions – only an inactive, truly cold wallet is completely safe.

 If you like interacting with web3 – participating in DeFi or NFT trading – you will have interacted with a smart contract with your crypto wallet.
-In fact, most blockchain applications are built on smart contracts.
+Most blockchain applications are built on smart contracts.
 However, signing contracts on the blockchain is exactly as it sounds – you’re agreeing to specific terms and conditions.
 So, if you’re doing that with a wallet that contains valuable assets, you might want to reassess.

 You might already know that different crypto wallets offer different levels of security.
 For example, software wallets- those that connect to the internet- are inherently less secure than hardware wallets, which keep private keys offline.
 However, did you know that the way you use your hardware wallet impacts its security?